CamaraLab/GWProt/docs/GW_protein.rst

 .. autofunction:: GWProt.GW_protein.GW_protein.run_UGW

+Similarly we have three versions of fused unbalanced GW.

+.. autofunction:: GWProt.GW_protein.GW_protein.run_FUGW_diff_mat

+.. autofunction:: GWProt.GW_protein.GW_protein.run_FUGW_data_lists

+.. autofunction:: GWProt.GW_protein.GW_protein.run_FUGW_dict

-It is not recommended to use these on downsampled proteins, as the data is lost from the excluded residues.
+It is not recommended to use fused or unbalanced methods on downsampled proteins, as the data is lost from the excluded residues.